MRIO/NBDynSys/markdown/NB4050_Overview.md

 ### Learning Goals (be able to...)

-- Apply basic terminology of dynamical systems.
+- Apply basic terminology of dynamical systems (see concepts above)
 - Find equilibria in 1D maps.
 - Compute orbits for arbitrary 1D dynamical systems.
 - Use a cobweb plot to determine the future states of an 1D iterated system.